ideal-lab5/contracts/examples/block-battalion/clock/resource-clock/README.md

-# The Mine Game Event Clock
+# The Resource Game Event Clock

 This is the event clock for "mining" events in block defender.
 It is a modified version of bit roulette where players win a round if the bit they issued matches the parity of the sum of all bits played.